meabed/graphql-upload-ts/README.md

   - Thus works faster.
   - Does not have a risk of clogging your file system.
   - No need to manually destroy the programmatically aborted streams.
+- Does not follow strict [specification](https://github.com/jaydenseric/graphql-multipart-request-spec).
+  - You can't have same file referenced twice in a GraphQL query/mutation.
 - API changes comparing to the original `graphql-upload`:
   - Does not accept any arguments to `createReadStream()`.
+Will **throw** if any provided.
-  - Calling `createReadStream()` more than once does not create new streams but return same stream each time.
+  - Calling `createReadStream()` more than once is not allowed.
+Will **throw**.

 Otherwise, this module is a drop-in replacement for the `graphql-upload`.